 4. Alternate Realities

 In magical realism, characters often navigate multiple realms, including settings that defy natural laws, existing alongside recognisable reality.
-These otherworldly landscapes are not mere settings but active elements that imbue the narrative with ethereal allure and complexity.
+These otherworldly landscapes are not mere settings but active elements that imbue the narrative with allure and complexity.

 5. Pervasive Sense of Mystery